Affiliate links on Android Authority may earn us a commission. Learn more.

 Strava Membership: How much does it cost, and is it worth it?

 Arguably the most popular app for runners and cyclists, Strava provides tons of tools for elevated training.
-Though a base-level account includes plenty of useful features, users can unlock even more with a Strava membership.
+Though a base-level account includes many useful features, users can unlock even more with a Strava membership.
 Find out what a premium Strava experience includes and whether it’s right for you.

 What is a Strava membership?